South Dalton: St Mary's Church

-The church of St Mary was designated a Grade I listed building in 1968 and is now recorded in the National Heritage List for England, maintained by Historic England.
+St Mary's Church, South Dalton was designated a Grade I listed building in 1968 and is now recorded in the National Heritage List for England, maintained by Historic England.
 Its spire is over 200 ft tall and is a prominent local landmark.
 It was designed by John Loughborough Pearson and built from 1858 to 1861 as a replacement for a brick structure.

-Inside the church lie a number of graves of the Hotham family; the older monuments were transferred from the earlier church.
-There is a black and white marble monument in memory of Sir John Hotham, 2nd Baronet which is based on the Cecil tomb at Hatfield and dates from after 1697.
-Sir John is represented in life, as a reclining knight in full armour, with his helmet and gauntlet beside him, and in death, as a skeleton.
-Supporting the four corners of the tomb are statues representing the cardinal virtues.

-The organ is a three manual instrument by William Hill dating from 1877 with additions by the local Hull firm, Foster & Andrews, in 1897.